Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 Square is built for the lay merchant who wants a very user-friendly, complete system that can be managed easily without special knowledge.
 In particular, Square works great as a low-cost POS solution for merchants that also want remote payment options thrown in the mix for free.

-In contrast, Stripe is intended for the tech-savvy, online-only business that needs a unique payment system adapted to their business model.
-Unless it is already integrated on your ecommerce platform of choice, Stripe takes some coding knowledge to tailor a solution.
-And this may be overkill for many who just need a simple payment system.
+Unless Stripe is already integrated on your ecommerce platform of choice, it takes some coding knowledge to tailor a solution.
+This will be overkill for many who just need a simple payment system like Square’s.